Skip to main content

 setHeader

-Sets a single header value for the header object.
+Sets a single header value.
 If the header already exists in the to-be-sent headers, its value will be replaced.
 Use an array of strings to send multiple headers with the same name.

 Parameters